 That’s the challenge behind “Connect with Haji Kamal,” a decision-making scenario that my cool client Kinection and I developed for the US Army.
 The online scenario is the homework part of a lesson plan that includes in-class discussion about how to build rapport across cultures.
 It’s part of a much larger effort in the Army to strengthen soldiers’ cross-cultural and peacekeeping skills.

-Turn on your speakers and watch the video below to see how the activity worked.
+Turn on your speakers and give it a spin.
+If the site is down, the video below will give you a sense of how the activity works.

 The activity is designed to be completed as homework before a culture class, and it includes a facilitator guide with debrief questions.
 Our goals were to model specific rapport-building behaviors and inspire class discussion.